 This facility has been located in this location for decades, and only the items reviewed in this project, listed above under "Proposed Equipment/Activities" are subject to review under SEPA.
 Concerns related to air emissions and odors from this facility are addressed through the application of Best Available Control Technology (discussed below) and enforceable limitations in the Order of Approval.
 BACT will be applied to the equipment replaced or modified including: the drum dryer and burner.
 Reasonably Available Control Technology (RACT) will be applied to replaced or substantially altered control devices including: the facility baghouse, and hot oil tank condensers.
-Use of cutback asphalt is not being reviewed in this application as, while the contents of the tank is under review there is no plan to store cutback asphalt in the tank.
-Per the applicant no cutback asphalt is used at the site.
-Use of cutback asphalt is regulated under Agency Regulation II, Section 3.01 which governs use and application of cutback asphalts.
+Cutback asphalt is not being reviewed in this application as no changes in the oils stored in the hot oil tanks is under review, which means such review is beyond the jurisdiction of PSCAA in this action.
+In addition, as explained by the applicant, and to the best of the Agency's knowledge, no cutback asphalt is used at this site.
+Finally, any future use.
+Use of cutback asphalt is/would be regulated under Agency Regulation II, Section 3.01 which governs use and application of cutback asphalts.